In this guide, we will explore the dlsym function in C++ including its syntax, output, and sample illustrations.

 Program 1:

-Let us take an example to illustrate the dlsym function in C++.
+Let's consider a scenario to demonstrate the dlsym function in C++.

 #include <dlfcn.h>